lesreddy/Terrie-Homes/README.md

 Secondary font was **Esteban** which contrasts well with the primary choice of font but also allows a clearer

-**Background-Images**
+**Images**

-Each image was designed to produce a contrasting vibrant colour linked in to the totally wild theme.
-Each image represents a new level and a new animal with the lion being the last level.
+Minimal use of images to match the minimalistic professional design style.
+Image for the house when a user uploads a listing is just a test image.

 **Colour Scheme**

-The colour scheme is meant to potray strong bright and colourful images against a contrasting darker background.
-I do believe this is achieved.
+Again, selected to create a professional simple and clean finish.

 ### Wireframes

 [Figma](https://www.figma.com/files/recent) was used to create the wireframes.

-[Desktop-Design](https://www.figma.com/file/bOf1wSzsj5LzE6vDAgHGVa/Terrie-Homes?node-id=11%3A58) can be viewed here.
+[Desktop-Design](https://www.figma.com/file/bOf1wSzsj5LzE6vDAgHGVa/Terrie-Homes?node-id=0%3A1) can be viewed here.
-[Mobile-Design] can be viewed here.
+[Mobile-Design](https://www.figma.com/file/bOf1wSzsj5LzE6vDAgHGVa/Terrie-Homes?node-id=69%3A1) can be viewed here.

 ## Features